aclysma/rafx/docs/api/backends/gles2.md

 ### Limitations of OpenGL ES 2.0

+An OpenGL context may not be used by multiple threads simultaneously.
+So when this backend is in use, the same restriction applies to `rafx-api`.

 Some features that are not available in GL ES 2.0 (some of these can be addressed with extensions):
 * Only Uint16 index buffers are supported (requires OES_element_index_uint extension)
 * Only 16-bit depth buffers (requires GL_OES_depth24/GL_OES_depth32 extensions)
-* No native instanced drawing (introduced in GL ES 3.0, might be possible to emulate)
+* No native instanced drawing (might be possible to emulate, or use extensions EXT_draw_instanced/EXT_instanced_arrays)
 * No compute shaders (introduced in GL ES 3.1)
 * Cubemap sampling may not be seamless (introduced in GL ES 3.0)
 * No MSAA on textures (requires GL_EXT_multisampled_render_to_texture)